kevin51jiang/til/entries/cuda issues.md

 - Test if you have this problem:
 - `sudo docker run --rm --runtime=nvidia --gpus all --device=/dev/nvidia-uvm-tools --device=/dev/nvidia-modeset --device=/dev/nvidiactl --device=/dev/nvidia0 ubuntu nvidia-smi`
+- I only needed to add `--device=/dev/nvidiactl --device=/dev/nvidia0`, but ymmv
 - It works~

 ```sh